1. Where can I find the string and cable length of my bow?

 Darton’s STS can be adapted to any bow with a 3/8” diameter cable guard rod.

 To determine the best bow for yourself, visit to your local Darton dealer.
-To find the Darton dealer nearest you, go to the Dealer Locator at www.dartonarchery.com.
+To find the Darton dealer nearest you, go to the Dealer Locator page.

 There are many different ways to change the draw length on Darton bows.
-Please refer to label on your bow to determine the correct model and then go to our website to review a copy of your tech bulletin.
+Please refer to the label on your bow to determine the correct model and then go to our website to review a copy of your Tech Bulletin.